andrewheiss/do-bsky-atproto/README.md

 # do-bsky-atproto Goodreads example

+*(This is meant as an example of how to autopost web embeds to Bluesky with a Digital Ocean function; it's not a publicly accessible function.
+Make your own with this example code.)*

 ## What this does

 For years, [Goodreads](https://www.goodreads.com/) was able to connect to Twitter and autopost about books that you recorded there (but with the destruction of Twitter's APIs, this has stopped working).